yardnsm/vim-import-cost/README.md

 ## Usage

 Use the `:ImportCost` command when inside a JavaScript / TypeScript buffer.
+This commands also support ranges, so you can initiate it from VISUAL mode.

+Use the `:ImportCostSingle` command if you wish to process the current line only.

 ## Configuration